tristanhall/tristanhall.github.io/wp-content/plugins/query-monitor/readme.txt

  * Shows the **template filename** for the current page
  * Shows the available **body classes** for the current page
- * Shows the active parent and child theme name
+ * Shows the active theme name

 = PHP Errors =